-Last but not least, I’m including my own podcast on this list — Marketing Mantra (apologies for the shameless plug.)
-I launched this podcast with the help of Anchor back in August 2018, with an aim to share actionable marketing strategies and tactics that have worked for me at my blog and my digital marketing agency.
+Last but not least, I’m including my own podcast on this list — Marketing Mantra.
+I launched this podcast with the help of Spotify for Podcasters (formerly Anchor) back in August 2018, with an aim to share actionable marketing strategies and tactics that have worked for me at my blog and my digital marketing agency.

 From time to time, I also invite other bloggers and entrepreneurs to share their success stories and business tactics.
 Past guests on the podcast have included Matthew Woodward, Daniel Daines-Hutt from AmpMyContent, Alexandra Tachalova from Digital Olympus, Vlad Calus from Planable, and many more.